Xusheng Luo

 paper

 This paper introduces an optimal control synthesis algorithm for Linear Temporal Logic (LTL) tasks, utilizing a novel approach that leverages experience from previous similar tasks.
-By decomposing complex LTL tasks into simpler subtasks and storing the corresponding skills in a reusable library, the algorithm efficiently synthesizes plans for new tasks, with numerical experiments confirming its effectiveness and efficiency.

-Reviewer for T-RO, T-ASE, T-CNS, L-CSS, ICRA, IROS, ACC, ICCPS, UR.
+Reviewer for T-RO, T-ASE, T-CNS, RA-L, L-CSS, RSS, ICRA, IROS, ACC, ICCPS, UR.

 Design and source code from Jon Barron's website.